mlaursen/dotfiles/README.md

 Since this is normally a private VM, I can just keep the root password and my `mlaursen` user's password empty and ensure that `mlaursen` is an administrator.

-If I want to be more secure, I can add a password to both bu tI'll just need to make sure to login and update `mlaursen` to be able to use sudo without the password each time with:
+If I want to be more secure, I can add a password to both but I'll just need to make sure to login and update `mlaursen` to be able to use sudo without the password each time with: